Brock Gray: Early career

 Gray spent his entire junior career with the Rabbitohs, playing for their Harold Matthews Cup side in 2012, their SG Ball Cup from 2013 to 2014, and their NYC side from 2014 to 2016.

 From 2015 to 2024, Gray spent nine seasons in the New South Wales Cup, playing 129 games for the North Sydney Bears, Wyong Roos, South Sydney Rabbitohs and Newtown Jets.

 On 24 September 2017, he started at and scored a try in Wyong's Grand Final loss to the Penrith Panthers.
 In 2023, he played in South Sydney's NSW Cup Grand Final and NRL State Championship victories.

 2025

 Gray joined the Gold Coast Titans for the 2025 preseason on a train and trial contract, eventually earning a full-time development contract.

-In Round 2 of the 2025 NRL season, Gray made his NRL for the Titans in 40–24 loss to the Canterbury Bulldogs.
+In Round 2 of the 2025 NRL season, Gray made his NRL debut for the Titans in 40–24 loss to the Canterbury Bulldogs.
 In Round 8, he tore his ACL, ruling him out for the rest of the 2025 season.
+On 27 November 2025, the Titans announced that Gray re-signed with the club for a further two years.